-- Place the honey and hot sauce in a microwave-safe container and microwave for 30 seconds, then stir.
-(Alternatively, heat the mixture for a few minutes over low heat on the stovetop until combined.)
+- Place the honey and hot sauce in a microwave-safe container and microwave for 30 seconds.
+(Alternatively, heat the mixture for a few minutes over low heat on the stovetop in a small saucepan until combined.)
 Serve warm.
 Store in a sealed container in the refrigerator for up to 3 months.

 - Remove the cooked pizza from the oven.
 Lay the Prosciutto di Parma over it, and then top with the arugula.
 Drizzle with hot honey, and crumble on more cheese if you would like, slice, and serve.

 - What can you use instead of a pizza stone?
 One of the best alternatives for a pizza stone is the inverted baking sheet because every kitchen has them.
 Other alternatives include a hot grill, cast iron pan and baking steel.

 - To grill the pizza: Heat a gas grill on high heat, and oil the grate.
 Carefully place the dough directly onto hot grill.
 Close the grill, and cook until grill marks appear and the dough puffs up, 1 to 3 minutes.
 Using tongs, transfer the dough to a floured peel or baking sheet, cooked side up.
 Top the cooked side with the fig jam, onion mixture and cheese, and return to the grill, uncooked side down.
 Grill until the other side is cooked through and the cheese has melted, 1 to 3 minutes.
 Top with the Prosciutto di Parma and arugula as the recipe directs.